Tuesday, March 18, 2014

 The Year in Review- 2010

-It was the year my friend requests outnumbered by actual friends while Woody and Buzz became my best friends.
-Colin Firth could hardly speak, Natalie Portman peaked and Christian Bale became a pipsqueak.
-Jeff Bridges got back with the Coen bros., Ben Affleck robbed banks and Ryan Gosling joined the top ranks.
+It was the year my Facebook friend outnumbered by actual friends while Woody and Buzz became my best friends.
+Colin Firth could hardly speak, Natalie Portman peaked, and Christian Bale became a pipsqueak.
+Jeff Bridges got back with the Coen brothers, Ben Affleck robbed banks, and Ryan Gosling joined the top ranks.
 Here are the ten best films in order for 2010.

 1. "The Social Network"(2010)